Your state's legal liability car insurance minimums aren't likely to offer you, your loved ones, or the other drivers on the road much protection.

 That's easy to see when you consider what the required types of liability insurance actually cover:

-You'll usually see this kind of coverage into two different categories: individual and total, with the first category dealing with the maximum amount that your insurance company will pay for an individual person injured in a car accident and the second category dealing with the maximum amount your insurance provider will pay, in total, for every person injured in an accident.
+You'll usually see this kind of coverage into two different categories: individual and total.
+The first category deals with the maximum your insurance company will pay for one person injured in a car accident.
+The second is the maximum amount your insurance provider will pay for every person injured in an accident.

 A few states, like Florida, only require drivers to have $10,000 or $15,000 worth of individual bodily injury liability coverage, while others, like Alaska and Maine, require drivers to have $50,000.
 The low end for total bodily injury liability coverage, on the other hand, is $20,000, while the high end is $100,000—with most state minimums falling somewhere in the middle.